Figure 7A: Frame's Falls, looking upstream at Colpoy's Creek. (Top to bottom: ~1905, 1997, 2001, 2023

 When John Wood's health began to fail toward the end of the 1880s, his grist mill fell into disuse.
 After a relatively long life of about 30 years, the mill completely burned in the early morning of April 27, 1890, possibly as a result of arson.
 Today, the only surviving pieces of Wood's grist mill are the two sizeable stones once used to grind wheat into flour.
 Figure 7D below shows the resurrected mill stones from Wood's grist mill.
 The lower stone in Figure 7D was salvaged from the shore of Colpoy's Bay likely in the 1990s, while the other (upper stone in 7D) was retrieved from the bay in the fall of 2003 not far off shore.
 Both stones had been used to anchor cables that held the smokestack in place at Whicher's sawmill.
 Both are now on display at the northeastern corner of the Kribs Road bridge over Colpoy's Creek, not far from where they were last used to grind wheat into flour so many years ago.

-Figure 7D: One of two mill stones used to grind flour in Wood's grist mill. (c.
-2004)
+Figure 7D: The two mill stones used to grind flour in Wood's grist mill. (c.
+2023)

 John Wood, Colpoy's Bay's original founder and my great-great-great grandfather, died on August 8, 1890 at the age of 75 - not long after his mill had burned.
 No trace of the mill building remains today along the west bank of Colpoy's Creek, but Kribs Road bridge still marks the location of Wood's old mill road.
 Despite recent reinforcement work, the bridge was permanently closed to vehicular traffic in December 2003.
 This was due to concerns that the structure, which I believe originally dates from the early 1920s, could no longer saftely support the weight of traffic.
 Two stone benches now sit on the bridge, commemmorating the history of Colpoy's Bay.